Spot Regressions with Candlesticks: Introduction

-Building on this background, I develop a new estimation framework for spot covariances using an additional source of information to alleviate the localization-precision trade-off.
+Building on this background, I develop a novel estimation framework for spot regressions using a new source of information to mitigate the localization-precision trade-off.
 Specifically, my approach leverages the richer information in high-frequency candlesticks that contain the open, high, low, and close prices within each sampling interval, moving beyond the conventional methods that rely solely on (open-to-close) returns.
-Importantly, this work provides a practical way to improve estimates and enable reliable inference by avoiding intricate modeling assumptions while preserving the local structure of the estimates.
+Importantly, this work provides a practical way to obtain more precise estimates and reliable inference, while preserving the local structure of the estimation.